 Acting Secretary Eric Friedlander

-He previously served under Gov. Steve Beshear as CHFS Deputy Secretary, where he helped lead and manage the successful implementation of the Affordable Care Act and transformation of Kentucky’s healthcare delivery system.
+He served previously as CHFS deputy secretary in the administration of Gov. Steve Beshear, a position in which he helped lead and manage successful implementation of the Affordable Care Act and transformation of Kentucky’s healthcare delivery system.

 He has held many other positions in Cabinet agencies from Certificate of Need to Family Resource Centers with emphasis on specialty areas from budget to policy.